damienbod/AspNetCoreCsvImportExport/README.md

 ```

-You can see, that the data is correctly imported.
+The following image so that the data is imported correctly.

 <img src="https://damienbod.files.wordpress.com/2016/06/importexportcsv.png" alt="importExportCsv" width="598" height="558" class="alignnone size-full wp-image-6742" />

 <strong>Notes</strong>

 The implementation of the InputFormatter and the OutputFormatter classes are specific for a list of simple classes with only properties.
-If you required are used more complex classes, these implementations need to be changed.
+If you require or use more complex classes, these implementations need to be changed.

 <strong>Links</strong>